master-nevi/UPnAtom/README.md

 - If you **have a feature request**, open an issue.

 ### Milestones:
-* [x] Usable in both Objective-C and Swift projects via CocoaPod framework
+* [x] Usable in Objective-C projects via CocoaPod framework
 * [x] Create your own service and device object via class registration
 * [x] Integrate LumberJack for better logging
 * [x] UPnP Version 1 Compliance
+* [ ] Usable in Swift projects via CocoaPod framework
 * [ ] Swift 1.2
 * [ ] OS X 10.9+ support
 * [ ] Feature parity with upnpx library